 As the name suggests, control briefs offer a front or back control panel to offer a trimming look to the tummy and buttocks.

-The hipster panty style like the cotton modal from Soma offers a good amount of coverage but sits lower on the waist.
+The hipster panty style like the VANISHING EDGE Microfiber Cheeky Hipster offers a good amount of coverage but sits lower on the waist.

 Bikini panties resemble the hipsters but are designed with less side coverage.
 They still offer coverage at the back but reveal more leg.